-- (a) "Board" means the State Board of Administration. - (b) "Program" means the Insurance Capital Build-Up Incentive Program established by this section. - (4) The state funds provided to the insurer in exchange for the A surplus note provided to an insurer pursuant to this section are is considered borrowed surplus an asset of the insurer pursuant to s. $628.401 ext{ s. } 625.012$. - (5) If an insurer that receives funds in exchange for issuance of a surplus note pursuant to this section is rendered insolvent, the state is a class 3 creditor pursuant to s.
+(a) "Board" means the State Board of Administration.

+- (b) "Program" means the Insurance Capital Build-Up Incentive Program established by this section. - (4) The state funds provided to the insurer in exchange for the A surplus note provided to an insurer pursuant to this section are is considered borrowed surplus an asset of the insurer pursuant to s.
+628.401 s.
+625.012. - (5) If an insurer that receives funds in exchange for issuance of a surplus note pursuant to this section is rendered insolvent, the state is a class 3 creditor pursuant to s.
 631.271 for the unpaid principal and interest on the surplus note. - (6) The board shall adopt rules prescribing the procedures, administration, and criteria for approving the applications of insurers to receive funds in exchange for issuance of surplus notes pursuant to this section, which may be adopted pursuant to the procedures for emergency rules of chapter 120.
 Otherwise, actions and determinations by the board pursuant to this section are exempt from chapter 120. - (7) The board shall invest and reinvest the funds appropriated for the program in accordance with s.
-215.47 and consistent with board policy. - (8) Costs and fees incurred by the board in administering this program, including fees for investment services, shall be paid from funds appropriated by the Legislature for this program, but are limited to 1 percent of the amount appropriated.

-- (9) The board shall submit a report to the President of the Senate and the Speaker of the House of Representatives by February 1 of each year as to the results of the program and each insurer's compliance with the terms of its surplus note. - (10) The amendments to this section enacted in 2008 do not affect the terms or conditions of the surplus notes that were approved prior to January 1, 2008.
-However, the board may renegotiate the terms of any surplus note issued by an insurer prior to January 2008 under this program upon the agreement of the insurer and the board and consistent with the requirements of this section as amended in 2008. - Section 2.
-Subsection (6) is added to section 624.3161, Florida Statutes, to read:
+215.47 and consistent with board policy. - (8) The board shall semiannually submit a report to the President of the Senate and the Speaker of the House of Representatives on February 1 and August 1 as to the results of the program and each insurer's compliance with the terms of its surplus note. - (9) The amendments to this section enacted in 2008 do not affect the terms or conditions of the surplus notes that were approved prior to January 1, 2008.
+However, the board may renegotiate the terms of any surplus note issued by an insurer prior to January 2008 under this program upon the agreement of the insurer and the board and consistent with the requirements of this section as amended in 2008.